-i) 20% equity interest of Allcure Information was obtained through the disposal of Allcure Medical Technology Co., Ltd. ("JWYK") in 2015.
+- i) 20% equity interest of Allcure Information was obtained through the disposal of Allcure Medical Technology Co., Ltd. ("JWYK") in 2015.
 During year ended December 31, 2018 Allcure Information issued new shares to other investors and diluted the share ownership of the Group to 9.6%.
 The price of newly issued shares is not considered an observable price change because they are not a similar investment of JWYK held by the Group due to the different rights and obligations associated with the investments.
-As at year ended December 31, 2019, the share ownership of the Group remained 9.6%.
-As of December 31, 2018 and 2019, no impairment was recorded for the investment.
+As at year ended December 31, 2020, the share ownership of the Group remained 9.6%.
+As of December 31, 2019 and 2020, no impairment was recorded for the investment. - ii) As stated in note 4, the balance represented 10% remaining noncontrolling interests in CHS.
+The investment was accounted for using measurement alternative.
+As of December 31, 2020, no impairment indicator or observable price change in orderly transaction was noticed.